yohgaki/php-session-cookie-handler/README.md

 * Session data max is 2KB.
 It's cookie.
 * Cookie does not have lock mechanism.
 Therefore, no data lock.
 * Server clocks must be synced. i.e. time() must return the same value for the moment.

+## How it works

+* HKDF with SHA256 uses internal secret key as IKM and external COOKIE['key'] as "salt", COOKIE['psts'] and COOKIE['psct'] as "info" to derivate AES256 encryption/decryption key.
+* AES256 is used to encrypt session data (COOKIE['psdat']).
+COOKIE['iv'] is used as IV.
+* Encryption key is updated every 60 sec.
+* Session lasts up to session.gc_maxlifetime.
+* Session INI settings such session.cookie_httponly is honored.

+Besides this has 2KB session data max and unlocked session data, it works like other session data save handlers.
+Enjoy with applications have low security requirements!